biodash/biodash.github.io/content/codeclub/19_wordclouds/index.md

 Each string in the character vector becomes a single row in the data frame.

 Again we want one word-token per row, to 'tidy' our data.
 This is what [`tidytext::unnest_tokens()`](https://rdrr.io/pkg/tidytext/man/unnest_tokens.html) does.
 We're going to unnest words in this case (we can unnest other things, like characters, sentences, regexes, even tweets) and we need to specify the variable in the dataframe we are unnesting (in this case just `text`).
-This will create a new, *tidy*, word token data frame, and we'll name the variable in the new column `word`.
+This will create a new word-token data frame, and we'll name the variable in the data frame `word`.
 This is important (see later on stop words).

 <div class="highlight">